eqmvii/cursed-word-client/punchlist.md

 # Punchlist

-* clear forEach due to async risk in CursedWord.vue
+* Consider real deployment and require infrastructure

 * Add columns to include who guessed and maybe guess button
 * Write up instructions and costs
-* Consider real deployment and require infrastructure

 * What happens if you hit 224 words?
 * Keyboard styling refactor & cleaning
 * Larger dictionary to enforce real word guesses clientside